isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-10-post-Inside DOTC: A Conversation with Foo Chi Fa.md

 <div class="isomer-image-wrapper">
 <img style="width: 70%;" height="auto" width="100%" alt="" src="/images/IMG_0807.jpg">
 </div>
-<p>Foo Chi Fa’s journey is a testament to the spirit of creativity and problem-solving
+<p>Chi Fa’s journey is a testament to the spirit of creativity and problem-solving
 that drives DOTC.
 Whether it’s crafting delightful user experiences, tackling tough technical challenges, or injecting a bit of humor into the daily grind, he embodies the innovative mindset that makes our work meaningful.</p>